Last Updated on

 - Triggered e-mails – E-mails sent to customers following a specific action are incredibly effective with a 152% higher click through rate than traditional campaigns.
 Triggers can include abandoned carts, a price drop for a saved item or, cross selling after a purchase.

 Chat bots such as Twyla integrate into your existing systems, including CRM and web support apps and learn from agents in order to provide a highly personalised service.
 Having access to assistance when they want it will drastically increase your customers’ experience, driving loyalty and increasing sales.
-Live chat is shown to have the highest satisfaction levels for any customer service channels – beating both e-mail and phone.
+Live chat is shown to have the highest satisfaction levels for any of the usual customer service channels – beating both e-mail and phone.

 In the US, Amtrak generated an 800% ROI and saved $1M in their first year after implementing chatbots across their website.
 They also generated 30% more revenue.
 In total, the chatbots answered over five million queries.